sprain02/HS_classification/README.md

 # HS_classification

 ## Introduction
-(설명추가예정)
+Implementation of our paper Explainable Product Classification for Customs.

 ## Requirements
-It has been tested under environment.
+The code has been tested under environment.

 * python ==3.9.6
 * numpy == 1.21.1